Mid Week Tease: Shifter Woods: Snarl #MidWeekTease #MWTease

 Before Kate could reply, Jack stepped up and grabbed the man’s wrist, yanking it off the bar.
 The man stumbled in surprise and Jack used the momentum to slam him face first into the polished mahogany, neatly pinning him while yanking his hand up between his shoulder blades.
 “Hey, boss,” he said, keeping his tone pleasant.
 “Want me to show this gentleman to the door?”

 Powered by Linky Tools

 Click here to view this Linky Tools list…

-Posted on March 7, 2018, in Belaurient Publishing, Mid Week Tease, Shifter Woods: Snarl and tagged cougar shifter, Mid Week Tease, nicola cameron, paranormal romance, Shifter Woods: Snarl, wolf shifter.
+Posted on March 7, 2018, in Belaurient Press, Mid Week Tease, Shifter Woods: Snarl and tagged cougar shifter, Mid Week Tease, nicola cameron, paranormal romance, Shifter Woods: Snarl, wolf shifter.
 Bookmark the permalink.
 14 Comments.

 Hee!
 Thank you, Susanne!

 Love all of this – still giggling at the tutus 🙂